kast-lang/kast/README.md

 - Document current state
 - Mark builtin fns with contexts (e.g. print should require io)
-- Sum types should have better syntax (fix "ofnone").
-I think it should be "let binding" for bindings and "variant" for variants?
 - let assert pattern
-- Unnamed tuples
 - Lists
 - Better error reporting (stack traces / reasons why syntax is not parsed)
 - Ir as value so we can write compiler (glsl)